 Dr. Kahle has developed Eye Associates’ own private label macular-protective nutrients, antioxidants combined with a multivitamin called Horizon Complete.
 Horizon Complete combines vitamins and minerals with other micronutrients and vitamins needed for the eye and body to assist in the prevention and control of Macular Degeneration as well as general overall body health.
 The development of Horizon Complete was in response to our realization that there was no single dietary supplement product that contained ALL of the components currently thought to provide benefit in ARMD as well as for the body.

 The price of Horizon Complete is competitive.
 Because the product is inclusive of the important vitamins, minerals and nutrients noted in this article, 2 capsules per day are considered sufficient and additional purchases of bilberry, lutein, and a multivitamin, etc. are not needed.

-Horizon Basic is JUST the AREDS2 macular support formulation and nothing else.
-Horizon Basic was added to our line of products to provide a less expensive product or people already taking their own favorite multivitamin. http://www.nei.gov/areds2
+Horizon Basic is just the AREDS2 macular support formulation and nothing else.
+Horizon Basic was added to our line of products to provide a less expensive product for people already taking their own favorite multivitamin.

-Any additional inquiries regarding our Horizon Complete or Horion Basic products should be directed to Eric J. Kahle, M.D. at 6880 Palm Avenue, Sebastopol, CA 95472 or please contact us online.
+Any additional inquiries regarding our Horizon Complete or Horion Basic products should be directed to Eric J. Kahle, M.D. at 6880 Palm Avenue, Sebastopol, CA 95472 or please contact us.